gridlod-community/gridlod-on-perturbations/README.md

 # gridlod-on-perturbations

 ```
-# This file is part of the project for "Localization of multiscale problems with random defects":
+# This file is part of the project for "Numerical Upscaling of perturbed diffsuion problems":
 #   https://github.com/gridlod-community/gridlod-on-perturbations.git
 # Copyright holder: Tim Keil, Fredrik Hellman
 # License: BSD 2-Clause License (http://opensource.org/licenses/BSD-2-Clause)
 ```

 This repository contains the application code for python module 'gridlod'.
-This module has been used and developed by Fredrik Hellman and Axel Målqvist on https://github.com/fredrikhellman/gridlod.
+This module has been developed by Fredrik Hellman and Tim Keil on https://github.com/fredrikhellman/gridlod.
 Our repository provides further classes, that work as an extension of 'gridlod' and enable an efficient construction of two dimensional coefficients.

 ## Setup